 Philadelphia Railroad Accident Lawyer

-Statistices have demonstrated that train collisions or derailment occur quite frequently in the United States.
+Statistics have demonstrated that train collisions or derailment occur quite frequently in the United States.
 Train accidents are often deadly due to the relative speed of trains and the nature of the accident.
 Human error is by far the greatest contributing factor to these types of incidents.
 This can be anything from distracted train operators to lack of proper training.
 The second leading cause of these incidents is track defects.
 Train accidents can take place while the locomotive is in motion, which typically results in catastrophic and fatal accidents.
 Railroad accidents can also take place in rail yards while maintenance is being performed on the trains.

 When we board a train to go to New York, down south, or anywhere else across the continental US, we never really consider the possibility that something could go wrong on the train, or that this might result in someone getting seriously injured or worse, dying.
 In fact, those who refuse to fly on a plane will often use trains as their supposedly safer alternative.
 But the truth is, it is safer to fly.

-Nationally, in 2016 there were 265 deaths and 768 injuries from train related accidents.
-Train Accidents have a variety of causes:
+Nationally, in 2016 there were 265 deaths and 768 injuries from train related accidents. train accidents have a variety of causes:

 - Something goes wrong with the train’s operation, either mechanically or due to operator error